 This tangy tart is delicious and is going to be a wonderful new addition to your Thanksgiving dessert table.
-It not only tastes good, it is visually appealing too…win, win!!
+It not only tastes good, but it’s also visually appealing…win, win!!

 Although there are several components to this scrumptious dessert, trust me, it is worth every step!